 - USCIS Form I-129 and H Supplement

-- Evidence showing the proposed employment qualifies as a specialty occupation
+- Proof of proposed employment as a specialty occupation

-- Evidence showing that you qualify to perform the specialty occupation
+- Evidence of your qualification for the specialty occupation

-- A corresponding Labor Condition Application (LCA) that has been certified by the Department of Labor (DOL)
+- Certified Labor Condition Application (LCA) from the Department of Labor (DOL)

-H-1B status can be extended beyond the 6-year limit if a labor certification or I-140 was filed at least 365 days prior to the expiration of H-1B status.
-Extensions can be granted until the labor certification or I-140 is denied, or you become eligible for adjustment of status.
+Yes, it’s possible to extend H-1B status beyond the standard 6-year limit.
+This extension is viable if a labor certification or I-140 was filed at least 365 days before the H-1B status expiration.
+Extensions can continue until the labor certification or I-140 is denied or adjustment of status eligibility is achieved.

-If you filed your I-129 Petition to extend or renew your H-1B visa in a timely manner for the same employer, your authorization to work continues for 240 days beyond the expiration of your I-94 or until a decision is made.
+Traveling outside the US while your Form I-129 is pending can lead to petition abandonment.
+However, if filed timely for the same employer, your work authorization extends for 240 days beyond your I-94 expiration or until a decision is made.

 Additional Outside Resources